 2017/2018 Classroom Technology grant applications are no longer being accepted!
 Winners to be announced mid-October, 2017.

 NOTE: The Classroom Technology Awards grant programs is NOT the same as the Bright Ideas grant program.
 They are 2 separate and distinct programs.
 On-line applications for the Bright Ideas grants is available at www.ncbrightideas.com.

 - Wake Electric seeks Classroom Technology Awards grant applicants from North Carolina public school teachers serving 1) grades K-12 and 2) area community colleges.

-- Grants of up to $3,000 will be awarded in any discipline for specific technology such as computers, digital cameras, scanners, and software.
-The technology must benefit the students in the classroom.
+- Grants of up to $3,000 will be awarded in any discipline for specific technology such as computers, tablets, 3D printers, Chromebooks, SMART boards, software, etc. The technology must benefit the students in the classroom.
 Wake Electric will distribute up to $20,000 in Classroom Technology Awards funds.

 - Grants are to be used during the 2017-2018 school year.